Created: 23 Oct 2023

 01

-One of the fundamental steps in building an MVP that can secure funding is defining your target audience and understanding their pain points.
-Your target audience represents the individuals most likely to benefit from your product or service.
+One of the most critical steps in creating an MVP capable of raising funds is finding your target audience and identifying its problems.
+The target audience refers to the people who will derive the greatest benefits from using your product or service.

 02

-A well-articulated problem statement aligns your team's efforts towards a common goal, helps them stay focused on what truly matters, captures interest, and conveys the significance of your product.
-If your MVP effectively addresses the problem outlined in your statement, you're on the right track.
+A well-articulated problem statement aligns your team towards one common goal and allows you to focus on the important things.
+It captures your audience's attention while also conveying the importance of your product.
+If your MVP solves the problem mentioned in your statement, then your product will definitely be on track.

 Defining MVP Features